liamli99/React/Tutorial.md

 import axios from 'axios';

-// For GET request, we can directly use this custom hook to fetch data because useQuery executes automatically! export const useGetTasks = () => {
+// For GET request, we can directly use this custom hook to fetch data because useQuery executes automatically!
+// There is no need to use useEffect! export const useGetTasks = () => {
   const { data, error, isPending, isError, ... } = useQuery({
     // If queryFn has any variables, include them in the queryKey!!!
 So that each time variables change, query will be refetched automatically!